FPT-Sokrates/C64ColorRamDoubleBuffer/README.md

 To avoid artifacts when using the color ram different techniques are used:
 1. Standard ram is used as double buffer.
 This ram is used for color ram updates.
 Since the VIC-II can not switch to this buffer, the complete buffer (40x25=1000 bytes) must be copied at a certain rasterline position to avoid flickering.
 Copy 1000 bytes consumes a lot of processor cycles, waiting for the certain rasterline adds more cycles depending on when the update is done.
 2. Fill the color ram only once.
 This results in less colors (e.g. for games using scrolling), since the color ram color definition is fixed.
 3. Delta updates.
 Update only smaller parts of the color ram.
-The number of modifications must be small and fast enought to avoid flickering.
+The number of modifications must be small and fast enough to avoid flickering.
 This limits the number of use-cases and depending on the implementation additional ram is needed.

 Thanks to undocumented tricks and side effects of the VIC-II there is another possibility to address this problem - split the color ram in even and odd lines to implement a double buffer.